Airtight Seal: Once the lid is screwed on tight, it creates an airtight seal. This ensures a) freshness as well as b) a no-leak guarantee

 Soaking legumes for many hours before cooking them will produces a lot of scum, which is course, is rinsed and drained away when the soaking is complete.
 (If using canned legumes, be sure to rinse THOROUGHLY before use to avoid any adverse digestive issues later on.)

 What is all that scum anyway?
 Anti-nutrients, that’s what!
-And those anti-nutrients such as phytic acid and enzyme inhibitors are going to be in your gut possibly causing you gas, heartburn, and even reflux.
+And those anti-nutrients such as phytic acid and enzyme inhibitors are going to be in your gut possibly causing you gas, heartburn, and even reflux (here are the 12 most typical silent reflux symptoms).
 So let’s avoid that possibility, and SOAK SOAK SOAK!
 My legumes of choice: split peas, chickpeas, lentils and haricot beans.

 So there you go!
 Easy Peasy!
 Now go and experiment with your own Mason Jar Meals.
 There are SO MANY VARIETIES to work with, and that makes it FUN and never BORING.
 WOOOOT!